Kiricon/ComfyBrowser/README.md

 Okay how do I use this slippery son of a gun?

-Well there isn't much yet but I'll keep this update as I go
+Well there isn't much yet but I'll keep this up-to-date as I go.

 ###Hotkeys
 ```